56

 • 13

-$\begingroup$ Yes, MO has had (witness blog posts from Izabella Laba, for instance) and I assume still has issues with being welcoming to congressive mathematicians, let alone people from marginalised backgrounds. $\endgroup$ Oct 13, 2019 at 20:13
+$\begingroup$ Yes, MO has had (witness blog posts from Izabella Laba, for instance) and I assume still has issues with being welcoming to congressive mathematicians, let alone people from marginalised backgrounds. $\endgroup$ Commented Oct 13, 2019 at 20:13

 • 1

 $\begingroup$ There is nontrivial overlap between mods and MO board members as far as I can tell, so I would expect them to use that hat.
-But, I'm feeling increasingly like I maybe should have let this whole issue lie until if and when it becomes more pressing. $\endgroup$ Oct 13, 2019 at 20:23
+But, I'm feeling increasingly like I maybe should have let this whole issue lie until if and when it becomes more pressing. $\endgroup$ Commented Oct 13, 2019 at 20:23

 • 3

 $\begingroup$ Regarding the discussions over at StackExchange, I think the MathOverflow community has avoided a lot of the angst, even if they are not immune from the underlying issues.
 There are issues to confront however, and I think your question provides an oblique but effective introduction to these.
-Gerhard "Hopefully Good Talk Will Result" Paseman, 2019.10.13. $\endgroup$ Oct 13, 2019 at 23:00
+Gerhard "Hopefully Good Talk Will Result" Paseman, 2019.10.13. $\endgroup$ Commented Oct 13, 2019 at 23:00

 • 3

 $\begingroup$ The link to congressive mathematicians in the first comment is very worthwhile, imnsho.
-Thanx! $\endgroup$ Oct 16, 2019 at 11:20
+Thanx! $\endgroup$ Commented Oct 16, 2019 at 11:20

 You must log in to answer this question.